 Ms. Parker reflected on her experiences and moment of pride for her students: “The students were really proud of and excited about their accomplishments.
 Their growth becomes evident in their mentors’ comments and students’ reflections about their experiences.
 There was a point for every student to see that growth and social emotional learning.”

 Throughout the experience, the students overcame the challenges of connecting virtually.
 Ms. Parker witnessed her students’ resilience.
 She saw them understand themselves and what’s possible in the real world.

 “This is only the start!”
 Ms. Parker shared the Building 21 design for next year when the school strives to match each junior with a mentor to complete an LTI project.
 Students and mentors will meet once a week, either virtually or in person.
 Besides career exposure, students will develop their professional skills and grow their networks.

 To get younger students thinking about different careers and their junior year LTI opportunity, the school will hold career exposure activities throughout the year for all grades.
 Mentors and experts in different career fields will share their work and the education pathway for their field.

 This is a heavy lift!
-Building 21 Philadelphia invites anyone interested in becoming involved in the career pathways programs to reach out.
+Building 21 Philadelphia invites anyone interested in supporting the career pathways programs to reach out.
 They also welcome referrals to other community contacts for potential speakers or mentors.
-Please contact Ms. Parker at email@example.com for more information.
+Please complete this form and we will be in touch.